“A fascinating, genuine account of the ups and downs of life as a single mum hitting fifty”

 A Diary From the Frontline of Ordinary Life

 I was also attempting to meet people and find a boyfriend.
-As a single mother to ten-year-old SEN twins, trying to find a long term partner was challenging at the best of times.
-Online dating is a psychological minefield but unless I donned the PPE and chanced my luck among the unexploded weapons I had no way of meeting anyone.
+As a single mother to ten-year-old neurodiverse twins trying to find a long term partner is challenging.
+Online dating is a psychological minefield at the best of times but unless I donned the PPE and chanced my luck among the unexploded weapons I had no way of meeting anyone.
 Then in the new year of 2020 the coronavirus pandemic arrived in the world and everything changed.

 “50 is an accidental work of witness to the start of the coronavirus pandemic and a vivid chronicle of an English woman’s middle-age“